Nosework Trial

 Volunteering

 Handlers can volunteer for any trial that they are not running in during a trial weekend.
 If you are available and not running in the trial level, you are welcome to volunteer.
-If you know of someone who would like to volunteer, please go to the Chesapeake Search Dogs website (www.chesapeakesearchdogs.org) to sign up.
-You can also contact the TRIAL HOST CONTACT with questions.
+If you know of someone who would like to volunteer, please go to www.chesapeakesearchdogs.org/nosework and click on the “volunteers” link.
+Your time and effort are GREATLY appreciated!
+We provide hot chocolate and/or hot cider, lunch, bottled water and a volunteer gift from K9NWSource for all of our volunteers.

 Emergency Veterinary Hospital